Soviet Footballer of the Year

 The award Soviet Footballer of the Year was awarded to the best footballer of the Soviet Union from 1964 until 1991.
-The poll was conducted among journalists by the weekly sport newspaper Football (Football-Hockey).
-Each journalist named his own top three player every year.
+The poll was conducted among journalists by the weekly sports newspaper Football (Football-Hockey).
+Each journalist named his own top three players every year.
 Each place carried a point weight such as 1st place was worth 3 pts., 2nd - 2, and 3rd - 1.

-The idea for the award appeared right after Lev Yashin has received Ballon d'Or award in 1963.
+The idea for the award appeared right after Lev Yashin had received the Ballon d'Or award in 1963.
 The honours were awarded along with several other prizes and awards at the end of the competition season.
-For goalkeepers being not limited from the Soviet Footballer of the Year, also were awarded separate honours the "Best Goalkeeper of the Year".
+For goalkeepers, not limited to the Soviet Footballer of the Year, also were awarded separate honours, the "Best Goalkeeper of the Year".
 The best goal-scorer of the Soviet Top League was awarded with the "Best Topscorer of the Year".
-Before becoming an official award before 1964, in 1950s Moskovskij Komsomolets and Komsomolskaya Pravda were conducting own polls to honour the best footballer of the country.
+Before becoming an official award in 1964, in the 1950s Moskovskij Komsomolets and Komsomolskaya Pravda were conducting their own polls to honour the best footballer of the country.